Spice Station – New Restaurant in Koramangala

 Trio of Mushroom, Brocolli & Mushroom is one of the Thali dishes that was good.
 This dish can be taken by itself or with steamed rice.

 Paneer Makhanwala was one of the best I have had in a long time.

 Subzi Pulao had good number of veggies and the rice was cooked very well.
 I enjoyed the Pulao with Yellow Daal.

 Mixed Indian Bread basket came with various Indian breads like – Makhai Roti, Kulcha, Tandoori Roti and Laccha Parantha.
 All the breads were well cooked, but I feel that they need to be consumed quickly otherwise they tend to become hard.

 There are plenty of options for Non-Vegetarians including – Thai Chicken Curry with Steamed Rice, Chicken Patiala, Bhuna Ghost, Boneless Mutton Biryani and Nasigoreng.

 Lychee with Vanilla Ice-cream is one of my top pick among the desserts.
-I would want to try this dessert every time I visit Spice Station.

 The Indian desserts like Gulab Jamoon and Gajar Ka Halwa were decent.
 I made some suggestions for improvement of the Indian desserts, Chef and Manager took the comments gracefully.